rustyrichards/ShadowPromises/README.md

     :startAsync [ThreadStruct] /FunctionName\(/ParameterList\) [| /PromiseResult\]

+## Definate Function
+This type of function always returns the return type, and cannot return an error.
+Needed for:
+  Functions in the logical tests.
+  Floating point math (IEE floating point results - no error return, but NAN and INF results possible) Resource release - this must always succeed.

 ## Promise
-All functions return a result with the following:
+NOTE:  A definate Function can auto-wrap in a promise result Functions return a result with the following:

 Failed
 *  bool -> True if the function failed